 Materials

-Material is also among the most important factors.
 Steel or fiberglass is the way to go.
 The 21st century is no place for a wooden door.
 Wood will rot.
 It’s only a matter of time.
-New materials can mimic wood well enough not to have an adverse effect on your home’s appearance.
-If anything, a metal door will look better because of how well it’ll maintain its integrity over the years.
+New materials can mimic wood well enough not to harm your home’s appearance.
+If anything, a metal door will look better because of how well it maintains its integrity over the years.

-While we’re on materials, the type and amount of glass in the door is equally important for determining price.
+While we’re on materials, the type and amount of glass in the door are equally crucial for determining price.
 Does the sidelight or transom contain a lot of glass?
 Is the glass stained?
 Is there caming that makes the stained glass more complicated?
-Each of these parts must be as air-tight and almost as durable as the door itself, so they’re going to affect price.
+These parts must be as air-tight and almost as durable as the door, so they’ll affect the price.

 Jambs

 Next is the jamb.
-A door’s metal parts are the primary bastion against intruders and elements, alike.
+A door’s metal parts are the primary bastion against intruders and elements.
 Big Box stores, like Lowe’s and Home Depot, provide pinewood jambs, which is the central reason why customers need new jambs in the first place!
 These cheap jambs inevitably rot.
-In a couple years, the wood’s appearance will change as it rots from the bottom up.
+The wood’s appearance will change in a couple of years as it rots from the bottom up.

-For jambs as well as the door itself, inorganic materials, including metal, are always better.
-Composite material will cost more upfront, but it’ll last for a lifetime.
+Inorganic materials, including metal, are always better for jambs and the door itself.
+Composite material will cost more upfront but will last a lifetime.
 Relying on cheap wood, homeowners can require up to four new doors per lifetime for each exterior doorway.

 Vendor Quality

 For all customers, the best vendors are willing to do the best possible work on the most complex doors.
-Instead of relying on cheap wood that can rot, quality vendors use only composite materials so that customers won’t have to replace doors more than once.
-Yes, composite materials are more expensive, but we’re talking about a one-time inconvenience that’s a real investment in a permanent solution.
+Instead of relying on cheap wood that can rot, quality vendors use only composite materials, so customers won’t have to replace doors more than once.

 What Factors Determine How Much Patio Door Replacement Costs?

 Patio doors exhibit different styles in that most are sliding doors that go from side to side.
-For sliding doors, cost depends mainly on how much of a home’s perimeter needs them.
-Some homes have 12ft gaps that need three panels, but most have 6ft-8ft gaps that require two panels.
+For sliding doors, the cost depends mainly on how much of a home’s perimeter needs them.
+Some homes have 12-foot gaps requiring three panels, but most have 6- 8-foot gaps requiring two panels.

 Material